Home

 Cape May County

-Cape May is the perfect destination for birders, it also hosts the World Series of Birding every year.
+Cape May is the perfect destination for birders.
+It hosts the World Series of Birding every year.
 Serious bird watcher or casual observer, you will delight in the awesome variety of winged creatures in the area.

-Cape May Point State Park is home to the Cape May lighthouse.
+Cape May Point State Park is home to the Cape May Lighthouse.
 Visitors can climb its 199 steps for an incredible view of the harbor.
-Another fun stop is the Cape May Lewes ferry in North Cape May.
-The ferry ride takes you from Cape May to Lewes, Del.
+Another fun stop is the Cape May Lewes ferry.
+The ferry ride takes you from Cape May to Lewes, DE.
 Dolphin are frequently seen on the trip.
-Not going to take the ferry across the Delaware?
-There is still a delightful respite awaiting at the ferry station.
-The grounds offer a playground, restaurant and outdoor seating to while away an hour or so, watching the ferries come and go.

-The Washington Street Mall in Cape May City is an avenue of shops closed to vehicular traffic, is the tourist center of town.
+The Washington Street Mall in Cape May City is (an avenue of shops closed to vehicular traffic) is the tourist center of town.
 It has a wide variety of boutiques and specialty stores as well as fine art galleries and restaurants.
 Historic Cold Spring Village recreates life in the 19th Century.
-A Blacksmith shop, one room schoolhouse, tavern, farmhouse, and pottery barn, plus exhibits of life in a by-gone era, occupy 22 acres of shady grounds.
+A Blacksmith shop, one room schoolhouse, tavern, farmhouse, pottery barn, plus exhibits of life in a by-gone era occupy 22 acres of shady grounds.

 Along Stone Harbor Boulevard you will find the Wetlands Institute.
 Dedicated to the conservation and preservation of coastal ecosystems, it is the focal point for the study of terrapin turtles.
 It offers a wide variety of daily programs.